rmmccar92/PodCentral/README.md

 ## Description

-A place for Podcast creators and listeners to collaborate, upload, and interact with their favorite podcasts and creators.
+PodCentral is a place for Podcast creators and listeners to collaborate, upload, and interact with their favorite podcasts and creators.

 ## Usage